 Research & training

-Your money also goes into research conducted locally through the Hunter Medical Research Institute and helps local scientists and PHD students continue their vital research projects.
+Your money also goes into research conducted locally through the Hunter Medical Research Institute & University of Newcastle and helps local scientists and PHD students continue their vital research projects.
 For over 30 years the HMF has funded important research that have changed the way melanoma is diagnosed and treated improving detection and outcomes for patients.
 Research is a costly business and we are proud to be able to assist with a wide range of requests from software to record databases, laboratory equipment, research training positions and clinical trials.

 The HMF also allocates funds to education & training courses for medical professionals.
 This ranges from sponsoring University of Newcastle courses for GPs to update their skills in melanoma diagnosis and treatment as well as the ongoing training of Newcastle Melanoma Unit staff and information sharing at both national and international conferences.